-The Data Controller is Hundred Houses Society; Data Owners are the Executive Resources Director, Sean Kent and the Executive Operations Director, Tracey Spencer; the Data Protection Officer (DPO) is Company Secretary, Maureen Malone; the Information Security Oficer (ISO) is the Executive Resources Director, Sean Kent.
+The Data Controller is Hundred Houses Society; Data Owners are the Executive Resources Director, Sean Kent and the Executive Operations Director, Tracey Spencer; the Data Protection Officer (DPO) is Peter Fisher (Governance Manager); the Information Security Oficer (ISO) is the Executive Resources Director, Sean Kent.

 As part of an ongoing campaign to raise awareness of data protection, we have included a link to the Information Commissioner’s Office (ICO) public information and Housemark’s guide for landlords and tenants.

 Housing providers dealing with people’s personal information will have to make the privacy rights of tenants a top priority when new laws come into force to replace the current UK Data Protection Act (DPA).

 The key principles adopted by Hundred Houses Society (HHS) in relation to personal data include :

 - Information in relation to individuals belongs to those individuals as data owners

 - HHS will only keep and maintain data that we require in order to carry out our role and responsibilities as a landlord, employer and housing association